origami-studios-llc/onboarding/developerTesting.md

 - [ ] The UI changes should be as per design mockup.
 - [ ] The behavior of the added/changed part/s should be as specified.
 - [ ] The behavior of the related parts of the system that could be impacted by the change should be understood and tested, eg. Course home page / section page should be loaded in different account types when a change is made to the Navigation Component.
-- [ ] Changes that could be used by more than one user type, should be tested by every type of them, eg. (changes in calculus-static repo, should be tested for outlier, student and VIP accounts).
+- [ ] Changes that could be used by more than one user type, should be tested by every type of them, eg. (changes in calculus-static repo, should be tested for Crewlogix, student and VIP accounts).
 - [ ] State updates in components like InstructorQuestionSet (calculus-static) are more prone to creating race-conditions.
 So check all scenarios, like visiting previous questions, testing in Review mode, selecting a question through question set pop up modal, etc.

 **Non-Functional Testing:**